jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Linus Tech Tips is an example of someone already doing this.
 There's a big job for someone doing this all day on Main Street; the patriot of mass-collaboration.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SophisticatedInfatuatedCurassow' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+_Enable the sound.
+Geeks, nerds, and dorks will be the ones teaching you how to make a better, productive, happier life in the era of mass-collaboration._

 ## Does The World Need to Know